anhkhoa195/food-office/README.md

-# OfficeFood - Group Food Orders SaaS
+# OfficeFood - Group Food Orders SaaS New version

 A comprehensive SaaS application for managing group food orders in office teams.
 Built with modern technologies and designed for scalability.